 At Brimmer, we are committed to providing financial assistance to as many qualified students as possible.
 Any student who is enrolled or applying for admission is eligible to apply for financial aid.
-Please note that the financial aid process is separate from the admissions process, and a financial aid application (PFS) must be re-submitted every year.
-Please note that admissions decisions are independent of decisions about financial aid grants.
+Please note that the financial aid application process is separate from the admissions process and decisions are made independently from one another.A financial aid application (PFS) must be re-submitted every year and accompanied by supporting documentation.

-While the school strives to be as equitable and generous as possible to all applicants, we cannot assure that every applicant's needs will be fully met.
-Please contact the Admissions Office, at 617-278-2316 or firstname.lastname@example.org with questions regarding this process.
+While the School strives to be as equitable and generous as possible to all applicants, we cannot assure that every applicant's needs will be fully met.
+Please contact the Financial Aid Office, at 617-278-2316 email@example.com with questions regarding this process.

 Financial Aid Procedures